Top 45+ Flutter Interview Questions And Answers

 Every time an animation changes, the Flutter AnimatedBuilder widget rebuilds its child widget tree.
 This is how animations are made.
 It comes in very handy when you have to make unique animations that aren’t possible to accomplish using pre-made animated widgets like AnimatedOpacity or AnimatedContainer.
 Because AnimatedBuilder separates the animation logic from the UI rendering, the process of developing complex animations is easier.

-88. How do you handle complex animations and transitions between screens in a Flutter app?
+88. What are the methods for handling complex animations and transitions between screens in a Flutter app?

 Ans: